-When the three minute signal is shown all cars on the grid must have their wheels fitted, after this signal wheels may only be removed in the pit lane or on the grid during a race suspension.
+38.4 When the three minute signal is shown all cars on the grid must have their wheels fitted, after this signal wheels may only be removed in the pit lane, or on the grid during a race suspension.

-A ten second time penalty (see Article 16.3.b) will be imposed on any driver whose car did not have all its wheels fully fitted at the three minute signal.
+A penalty under Article 16.3(b) will be imposed on any driver whose car did not have all its wheels fully fitted at the three minute signal.

 - 38.5 When the one minute signal is shown, engines should be started and all team personnel must leave the grid by the time the 15 second signal is given taking all equipment with them.
 If any driver needs assistance after the 15 second signal he must raise his arm and, when the remainder of the cars able to do so have left the grid, marshals will be instructed to push the car into the pit lane.
-In this case, marshals with yellow flags will stand beside any car (or cars) concerned to warn drivers behind. - When the green lights are illuminated, the cars will begin the formation lap with the pole position driver leading.
+In this case, marshals with yellow flags will stand beside any car (or cars) concerned to warn drivers behind. - 38.6 When the green lights are illuminated, the cars will begin the formation lap with the pole position driver leading.

-When leaving the grid all drivers must proceed at a greatly reduced speed until clear of any team personnel standing beside the track.
+When leaving the grid all drivers must respect the pit lane speed limit until they pass pole position.

 Marshals will be instructed to push any car (or cars) which remain on the grid into the pit lane by the fastest route immediately after cars able to do so have left the grid.
 Any driver being pushed from the grid may not attempt to start the car and must follow the instructions of the marshals.

-- 38.7 During the formation lap practice starts are forbidden and the formation must be kept as tight as possible. - 38.8 Overtaking during the formation lap is only permitted if a car is delayed when leaving its grid position and cars behind cannot avoid passing it without unduly delaying the remainder of the field.
+- 38.7 During the formation lap practice starts are forbidden and the formation must be kept as tight as possible. - 38.8 Overtaking during the formation lap is only permitted if a car is delayed and cars behind cannot avoid passing it without unduly delaying the remainder of the field.
 In this case, drivers may only overtake to re-establish the original starting order.
+Any driver delayed in this way, and who is unable to re-establish the original starting order before he reaches the first safety car line, must enter the pit lane and start from the end of the pit lane as specified in Article 38.2. - 38.9 When the cars come back to the grid at the end of the formation lap, they will stop on their respective grid positions, keeping their engines running.